-However, just according to this simple model, the peak positions and bump structures are not precisely consistent with the current data.
-For instance, there is still a shifted $\psi(4160)$ bump appeared in Fig.~\ref{totxs}(a), but this structure is not clear in experiment~\cite{Yuan:2007sj}.
-Another inconsistence is the $DD^*$ cusps are stronger than $D^*D^*$ cusps at $\sqrt{s}= \to \to \to \to$$\jpsipp$, $\psipp$ and $\hpp$.
-The coupled-channel effects, especially that induced by the couplings between the $D$-wave charmonia and $TH$ charmed mesons ($THH$ loops), are highlighted.
+In conclusion, we have discussed the line shape behavior of the cross sections and distributions of $e^+e^- \jpsipp$, $\psipp$ and $\hpp$.
+The coupled-channel effects, especially that induced by the couplings between the $D$-wave charmonia and $TH$ charmed mesons ($THH$ loops), are emphasized.
 Because these leading order $S$-wave couplings will respect HQSS, and another important reason is the thresholds of $TH$ are close to that of $Y(4260)$ and $Y(4360)$.
-Taking $\psi(4160)$ as the input $\psi(nD)$, we obtain some nontrivial lineshapes and cusps stay at the thresholds of $TH$ and $HH$, which may have some underlying connections with the $XYZ$ states observed around these thresholds.
-With a few theoretical uncertainties, the lineshape behavior is less model-dependent, and it indicates that these cusps are sensitive to the kinematics, that is because the TS of the $THH$ loops has its favouriable kinematic region.
+Using $\psi(4160)$ as the input $\psi(nD)$, we obtain some cusps staying at the thresholds of $TH$ and $HH$, which may have some underlying connections with the $XYZ$ states observed around these thresholds.
+With a few theoretical uncertainties, the line shape behavior is less model dependent, and it indicates that these cusps are sensitive to the kinematics, that is because TS of the $THH$ loops has its favorable kinematic region.
 This can explain why $Z_c(3900)$/$Z_c(3885)$ and $Z_c(4020)$/$Z_c(4025)$ are observed in different processes and energy points.
 The $\psi^\prime\pi\pi$ channel can be taken as a direct prediction to check this scenario.

-Our work just focus on the dipion transitions of the charmonia, as a qualitative guess, if the coupled-channel effects induced by the $P$-wave charmed mesons are truly so important, maybe it can also compensate for the mass shift of charmonia sizeably.
+Our paper just focuses on the dipion transitions of the charmonia, as a qualitative guess, if the coupled-channel effects with the $P$-wave charmed mesons involved are truly so important, maybe they can also compensate for the mass shift of charmonia sizably.